Controlling and granting database access to SQL Database and SQL Data Warehouse

 - These accounts enter user databases as the

 dbouser and they have all the permissions in the user databases.
 (The owner of a user database also enters the database as the

 - Do not enter the

 masterdatabase as the

-- These accounts are not members of the standard SQL Server
+- Are not members of the standard SQL Server

 sysadminfixed server role, which is not available in SQL database.

-- These accounts can create, alter, and drop databases, logins, users in master, and server-level firewall rules.
+- Can create, alter, and drop databases, logins, users in master, and server-level IP firewall rules.

-- These accounts can add and remove members to the
+- Can add and remove members to the